Updated for 2023 with additional Winter Carnival events!

 It's a great honor to be selected to represent the student body in the royalty competition.
 Join us in congratulating these students for their excellence within the community and on campus during the annual Winter Carnival Royalty Coronation.
 This grand event will take place at the Rozsa Center for Performing Arts.
 Learn more about this year's royalty here.

-The Alumni Social & Queen's Event provides you with the opportunity to see a special limited-time exhibit of Winter Carnival Queens artifacts and memorabilia dating back to 1958!
-Stop by the J. Robert Van Pelt Library (on campus) to browse the various Queen's treasures, share stories, and enjoy warm refreshments!
+The Alumni Social & Queen's Event provides you with the opportunity to see a special limited-time exhibit of Winter Carnival artifacts and memorabilia dating back to 1958!
+Stop by the J. Robert Van Pelt Library (on campus) to browse the various Carnival treasures, share stories, and enjoy warm refreshments!

 ICE BOWLING

 Now folks, don’t let this name fool you.
 This isn’t some mere outdoor version of your Uncle Larry’s favorite pastime.
 We’re talking HUMAN ice bowling.
 As in lob your friends down the ice!
-Head to the Dee Stadium to watch as students sling their friends on a sled down the ice to knock down as many pins as possible.
+Head to the MacInnes Ice Arena at the SDC to watch as students sling their friends on a sled down the ice to knock down as many pins as possible.

 BROOMBALL

 Is it even really winter if broomball hasn’t happened yet?
 Broomball – quite literally a version of hockey played with a broom and a ball – began as a Winter Carnival event in the 1950s.
 The sport has grown significantly and enjoys a large contingent of players and fervent fans.
 Folks driving on US-41 through MTU’s campus have likely seen their rinks in the wintertime, so this is a great opportunity to watch the sport.
-Games will be played throughout Winter Carnival, and an Alumni vs Student match is available to register for!
+Games will be played throughout Winter Carnival, including an Alumni vs. student match!

 Broomball combines hockey with everyone’s favorite household chore: sweeping.
 Photo credit: Michigan Technological University